 NOTE: Before draining the water and sediment, be sure to fill the tank with fuel.
 The drain valve located under the fuel tank.

+- 1. Stop the engine.

-- 1. Open the drain valve 1. - Drain water and sediment into suitable container.
+- Open the drain valve 1.

+- Drain water and sediment into suitable container.

 NOTE: Always dispose of drained fluids as established by local regulations.

 Close the drain valve.